google/starlark-go/doc/spec.md

 ### Identity and mutation

-Skylark is an imperative language: programs consist of sequences of statements executed for their side effects.
+Starlark is an imperative language: programs consist of sequences of statements executed for their side effects.
 For example, an assignment statement updates the value held by a variable, and calls to some built-in functions such as `print` change